Blog home

 Her interests

-Her Majesty is well known for her love of horses and dogs, especially Corgis.
-She is an owner and breeder of thoroughbreds and regularly attends race meetings to watch her horses run.
-Until recently, she was still an enthusiastic rider and frequently attends equestrian events.
-She was given her first corgi Susan on her eighteenth birthday and has owned and bred numerous successive dogs ever since.
+Queen Elizabeth was well known for her love of horses and dogs, especially Corgis.
+She was an owner and breeder of thoroughbreds and regularly attended race meetings to watch her horses run.
+She remained an enthusiastic rider and frequently attended equestrian events nearly all of her life.
+She was given her first corgi Susan on her eighteenth birthday and owned and bred numerous successive dogs ever since.

-She is also interested in Scottish country dancing and often gives dances known as Gillies’ Balls during her stays at Balmoral Castle.
+She was also interested in Scottish country dancing and often gave dances known as Gillies’ Balls during her stays at Balmoral Castle.

-From all what Her Majesty has achieved and been an advocate of, the Platinum Jubilee is a cause for celebration across the country, the Commonwealth and the world.
+From all that Queen Elizabeth has achieved and been an advocate of, the Platinum Jubilee was a cause for celebration across the country, the Commonwealth and the world.

 Platinum Jubilee